Ajinomoto: 1980–2009: Expansion globally

 As the Japanese economy worsened in the 1980s, Ajinomoto sought to outsource more of its production overseas, which increased the number of employees the company employed overseas from 4,000 in 1979 to more than 11,000 in 1996.
 Starting in 1980, Ajinomoto began to refocus its diversification efforts from food products to its amino acid business.
 Following the US FDA's re-approval of aspartame in 1981, Ajinomoto began producing the sweetener at its Tokai factory in 1982.
 In 1987, Ajinomoto began researching drug development in the fields of clinical nutrition, anti-cancer drugs, infectious diseases, and cardiovascular drugs.
 Through this research, the company developed ELENTAL for use in clinical nutrition, LIVACT to fight liver disease, and Lentinan in collaboration with the Japanese Foundation for Cancer Research.
 Ajinomoto later released JINO as a cosmetic and amino acid for athletes, followed by Amino Vital, a supplement to JINO released in 1995.
 In 2000, Ajinomoto acquired NutraSweet and Euro-Aspartame from Monsanto.

+In December 1995, Ajinomoto's Philippine CEO and President Leonardo K. Ty was assassinated by two members of the communist guerrilla group Alex Boncayao Brigade.
+The group cited Ty's allegedly poor safety standards for one of his other companies that they claimed to have led to the deaths of several of his employees.
+Ty had been head of Union Ajinomoto Inc. with his brother Alejandro since the late 1960s, and prior to his death, Ty had been seeking the protection of the National Bureau of Investigation.
+He was succeeded by Kazuo Ito as president.

-In April 2002 Ajinomoto reorganized itself into food, amino acid, and medicine divisions, and owned subsidiaries for frozen foods, fats, and oils.
+In April 2002, Ajinomoto reorganized itself into food, amino acid, and medicine divisions, and owned subsidiaries for frozen foods, fats, and oils.
 In February 2003, Ajinomoto and Unilever completed a joint venture agreement in six countries and regions of Asia.
 Because of this, Ajinomoto launched the brand VONO to replace its use of the Knorr brand, and in the process established its own brand identity.
 In July 2003, Ajinomoto bought the French company Orsan from the UK-based Tate and Lyle Group, renaming Orsan to AJI-NO-MOTO Foods, Europe.
 In November 2005, AJI-NO-MOTO Pharmaceuticals USA, Inc. was liquidated, and its assets and functions were merged into AJI-NO-MOTO Pharmaceuticals, Europe.
 In January 2006, Ajinomoto bought the cooking sauce and condiments manufacturer Amoy Food from the French dairy company Groupe Danone.
 In 2009, the company released "Ajinomoto" to commemorate the 100th anniversary of its foundation.